your early-spring yard + garden checklist

 3. prune as needed.

 Now is a good time to prune diseased or dead branches from any tree or plant.
-Check here for everything you need to know before you make the cut, including when to prune based on when your plant or tree blooms.
+Check here for when to prune almost any type of plant, and here for pointers on how to prune like a pro.
 And let us know if you ever have questions.

 4. START FRESH.

 Empty your containers and fill with fresh Altum’s potting soil, custom blended for plants that do well in Indiana.
 Old soil can become compacted and devoid of nutrients over time, so this is always a worthwhile step.